hhblaze/DBreeze/README.md

 ![Image of Build](https://img.shields.io/badge/Powered%20by-tiesky.com-1883F5.svg)

 DBreeze Database is a professional, open-source, NoSql ( embedded Key-Value store ), transactional, ACID-compliant, multi-threaded, object database management system for
-.NET 3.5> XAMARIN MONO .
+.NET 3.5> / XAMARIN MONO / .NET Core .
 Written in C#

 - It's a free software for those, who think that it should be free.
 - Since June 2012 is used in our own production environment.